aeckar/usf-cse-resources/CDA 3103 Computer Organization & Architecture/studyguides/cda3103_exam3_review.md

 >11 - 2 - 5 = 4 \text{ bits for tag } \checkmark
 >$$

+- Performance of DMC suffers when block at given index is repeatedly overwritten
+    - Known as *thrashing*

 ## 3. Associative Caches

 ### ***i.* Fully-Associative Cache**